Bmcgarry194/chessvision/README.md

 python src/app.py
 ```

-* Finally, paste the address given of your local host into your address bar or command + click on the address in terminal
+* Finally, paste the address given of your local host into your browser's address bar or command + click on the address in terminal

 Here is quick visual overview of how to use chessvision: